UE4-OceanProject/OceanProject/README.md

 An Environment Simulation project for Unreal Engine 4.

 Includes everything from the Ocean Project (LEGACY and <= 4.20 versions) but split up into muliple plugins now:
-Buoyancy System
+Buoyancy
-Ocean Shader
+Ocean
+Fish
-Sky System
+Sky
-Time System
+Time

 Visit the #faq channel in discord for fixes with known issues: